lcdumort/lcdumort.github.io/docs/_posts/2022-01-09-understanding-chemistry-with-python-consecutive-reactions.md

 ![cons_reaction.png](:/319cd54deb50426397f88519b42cb371)

-As we can see, the concentration of $A$ starts at $[A]_0$ but immediately converts irreversibly to _B_, causing a bumb in concentration of _B_.
+As we can see, the concentration of _A_ starts at $[A]_0$ but immediately converts irreversibly to _B_, causing a bumb in concentration of _B_.
 But remember that _B_ is the fuel for the second elemental reaction: _C_ is being formed!
-Now that the amount of $A$ in the system is drastically decreasing, the formation of _B_ slows down.
+Now that the amount of _A_ in the system is drastically decreasing, the formation of _B_ slows down.
 The conversion rate of _B_ to _C_ still increases, up until the conversion to _C_ is faster than the formation of _B_: we have reached our maximum _B_ concentration in our time interval.
 Now it is just a matter of time before everything is converted to _C_.

 ### Total Script
 ```python